 The LCD is used in 4 bit mode interface so you only need 4 data lines and three control lines and it then fits into a single 8 bit port.

 The crystal oscillator is simply a crystal and two capacitors connected to the PIC oscillator port at OSC1 and OSC2.
 The capacitors can both be fixed at the same value unless you want to tune it using a frequency reference.
 If you don’t have an accurate reference then use fixed capacitors.

-The PIC micro can be any type that has a Timer 1 hardware and and has enough memory to hold the program.
+The PIC micro can be any type that has Timer 0 and Timer 1 hardware modules and and has enough memory to hold the program ~1.6k words.

-The LED is toggled at the end of every gate time to indicate that the processor is alive – so if there is no input signal you can tell that the software is working.
+The LED is toggled to indicate that the processor is alive – so if there is no input signal you can tell that the software is working.
 Also if there is no input signal the the LCD displays a flashing zero.

-You can program the PIC in circuit through the ICSP connector.
+You can program the PIC in circuit through the ICSP connector in circuit.